 - Mikawaya (www.mikawayamochi.com) – Founded in 1910 by Ryuzaburo Hashimoto, but the one behind Mikawaya’s mochi ice cream is Frances Hashimoto, the grand-niece of Ryuzaburo.
 Her contributions have made Mikawaya and mochi ice cream synonymous with each other, and you can try their product in a couple of ways.
 Either by visiting their retail location in Little Tokyo, Los Angeles, or in Japanese markets to Trader Joe’s, Ralph’s, to Safeway.

-I’m just listing a few companies, and I kept it the ones I have tried although there are a number more.
+I’m just listing a few Mochi donut companies, and I kept it to the ones I have tried although there are a number more.

 - Modo Hawaii (www.modohawaii.com) – Honolulu, HI, Torrance, CA, and Santa Clara, CA.

 - Third Culture Bakery (www.thirdculturefoods.com) – Berkeley, CA

 Remember to Chew Your Food

 If you search the Japan Today website for “mochi death,” you will come across several articles every half-decade of deaths in Japan from mochi.
 Most of the deaths are of elderly dudes, but luckily for one 70 y/o, his daughter saved his life using a vacuum cleaner to suck the mochi out from his throat.